magnetrwn/raylib-bubbles/README.md

 ### Build Details

-The `build` folder contains all files to bundle with the compiled executable.
+The `static` folder contains all files to bundle with the compiled executable.
 After running `./build.sh`, which will run `cmake` among things, the executable will be placed alongside resources and files to include with it:

 + `res/`: Contains the fonts and textures used in the game.
 + `bubbles`: The compiled executable.